 To determine the school of assignment based on your address for this school year, see the MapNet Web School Attendance Zone Locator (https://muscogee.k12.ga.us/Divisions/OperationsAndFacilities/Transportation/BusStops).
 The school identified for a particular address reflects the assignment for the current school year.
 The descriptions and maps of school attendance zones available in the MCSD website, in the Columbus City Planning Division website, or in the local newspapers are intended for general reference only.

-Parents or Legal Guardians requesting a Hardship transfer must provide evidence of a compelling reason for requesting the transfer.
+Enrolling adult's requesting a Hardship transfer must provide evidence of a compelling reason for requesting the transfer.
 Bus transportation is not provided by the school district for hardship transfers.
 The deadline for hardship transfer requests closed on the last of April of 2018, at 5:00 P.M.
 Parents of students new to the school district for the coming year may request hardship transfer forms from the school or at Central Registration at the time of enrollment and submitted to the Director of Student Services at the Muscogee County Public Education Center.

 If you have questions about school assignments or school attendance zones, call Central Registration at 706-748-2222.

 When a student is absent, a written excuse is to be brought to school explaining the reason for the absence.
-This excuse is to be brought to school within three school days of each absence, as required by Muscogee County school District policy.
-It is the responsibility of the parent, guardian, or person in control of a child or children to ensure that the school receives each and every written excuse.
+This excuse is to be brought to school within three school days of each absence, as required by Muscogee County School District policy.
+It is the responsibility of the guardian, or person in control of a child or children to ensure that the school receives each and every written excuse.